1980s: Fashion

 The beginning of the decade saw the continuation of the clothing styles of the late 1970s and evolved into heavy metal fashion by the end.
 However, fashion became more extravagant during the 1980s.
 The 1980s included teased and colourfully dyed hair, ripped jeans, neon clothing and many colours and different designs which at first were not accepted.

-Significant hairstyle trends of the 1980s include the perm, the mullet, the Jheri curl, the hi-top fade, big hair and the Seiko-chan cut.
+Significant hairstyle trends of the 1980s include the perm, the mullet, the Jheri curl, big hair, the Seiko-chan cut and the hi-top fade.

 Significant clothing trends of the 1980s include shoulder pads, jean jackets, leather pants, leather aviator jackets, jumpsuits, Members Only jackets, skin-tight acid-washed jeans, Izod Lacoste and "preppy" polo shirts, leggings and leg warmers (popularized in the film Flashdance), off-the-shoulder shirts, and cut sweatshirts (popularized in the same film).

 Miniskirts returned to mainstream fashion in the mid-1980s after a ten-year absence, mostly made of denim material.
 From that point on, miniskirts and minidresses have remained in mainstream fashion to this day.

 Makeup on the 1980s was aggressive, shining and colourful.
 Women emphasised their lips, eyebrows and cheeks with makeup.
 They used much blush and eyeliner.

 Additional trends of the 1980s include athletic headbands, Ray-Ban Aviator sunglasses (popularized in the film Top Gun), Ray-Ban Wayfarer sunglasses (popularized in the films Risky Business and The Blues Brothers and the TV series Miami Vice) and Swatch watches.
 Girls and women also wore jelly shoes, large crucifix necklaces, and brassieres all inspired by Madonna's "Like a Virgin" music video.

 The New Romantic movement was a British style in fashion and music influenced by futurist disco.